 - 1. UC Mobile client requests DNS resolution for MAS1.mitel.com. - 2.
 The external DNS server returns the IP address of the corporate firewall. - 3.
 UC Mobile connects to the corporate firewall. - 4.
 The corporate firewall routes the http request to the Web Proxy. - 5.
 The Web Proxy requests resolution for MAS1.mitel.com. - 6.
 The internal DNS server provides the IP address of the MAS1 server. - 7.
 The Web Proxy completes the connection to the MAS1 server. - 8.
 The Web Proxy proxies the request to the MAS1 server along with the full URL requested by the client (e.g. MAS1.mitel.com/awc/).

 Note: In this example, you must program the IP address of the internal DNS server into the Corporate DNS Settings on the Domains page of the MBG server.
-If you do not plan to use a separate DNS server for internal name resolution, then you can program the IP address of the MiCollab server directly into the LAN Host FQDN or IP Address field of the Web Proxy interface.

 Web Proxy supports the following: